-You can get information about benefits by visiting Services Australia – People with disability.
-Also contact your state or territory government department for disability.
+You can get information about benefits by visiting Services Australia – People with disability or contacting your state or territory government department for disability.

-Disability associations can give you information about funding and things like low-interest loans to buy equipment.
+Your local association for children with disability or a diagnosis-specific organisation can also give you information about funding and things like low-interest loans to buy equipment.

 Looking carefully at your financial situation will put you in a good position to make sure you have enough money to cover your costs and avoid debt.

-When you’re thinking about anything to do with money, keep in mind that budgets can be really helpful.
+When you’re thinking about anything to do with money, keep in mind that budgets can really help.
 Start by keeping track of what you spend on different types of expenses for a few weeks – you might be surprised to see where your money is going.

 Making the system work for you